Using Retail Analytics & Top Retail Metrics to Drive Sales

 Using data collected through a POS system or other ecommerce tool, this retail metric helps sellers better predict the purchasing habits of customers—and ultimately drive sales.

-Like measuring items per purchase, brands can use sales data to create likely conditions—or if-then statements—that let them anticipate which products a customer will buy.
+Like measuring items per purchase, brands can use sales data to create likely conditions—or if-then statements—that let them anticipate which products a customer will buy based on what they already own or are planning to purchase.
 They can then use that information to recommend those products and increase sales.

-To accomplish this, retailers use their existing POS system to collect sales data and then apply the Apriori algorithm, which can be used as part of the arules package in R. This takes a bit of time and skill to do, but can be affordably outsourced to a professional data analyst through sites like Fiverr and UpWork.
+To accomplish this, retailers use their existing POS system to collect sales data and then apply the Apriori algorithm, which can be used as part of the rules package in R.

 Apriori algorithm: A classic algorithm used on transaction databases to determine association rules and general trends.